 Our course will equip you with the skills and training to give you a competitive edge in today’s job market, especially for those seeking to combine business training with exploration of the law and ethics, in responding to and shaping technological innovation.

-With modules ranging from finance, analytics and management to financial regulation, Python coding and the ethics of AI, there are a wide range array of options for you to gain deep insight about this increasingly important area of contemporary business practice.
+With modules ranging from finance, analytics and management to financial regulation, Python coding and the ethics of artificial intelligence (AI), there are a wide range array of options for you to gain deep insight about this increasingly important area of contemporary business practice.

-Firms are applying advances in Artificial Intelligence (AI) to support financial analysts, regulators, lawyers and businesses in innovative ways.
+Firms are applying advances in AI to support financial analysts, regulators, lawyers and businesses in innovative ways.
 London is regarded as the world’s leading FinTech hub.
-The UK is also regarded a leader in LawTech and in a 2019 study was found to be home to 44 per cent of LawTech start-ups in Europe.
+The UK is also regarded as a leader in LawTech and in a 2019 study, was found to be home to 44% of LawTech start-ups in Europe.

-The MSc in FinTech and Policy will provide training that is current with the increasing importance of digital technology in the practice of finance, law and regulations.
+We’ll provide you with training that’s current with the increasing importance of digital technology in the practice of finance, law and regulations.
 The course also provides a high degree of flexibility, enabling you to choose multiple elective modules each semester from a long list of options, so you can decide on your area of specialism.

-As a prospective student for the MSc in FinTech and Policy, you do not need an extensive programming or quantitative background.
-The programme should appeal to those with an interest in business, regulation and digital technology.
+As a prospective student, you don’t need an extensive programming or quantitative background.
+The course should appeal to those with an interest in business, regulation and digital technology.
 You’ll also have access to industry contacts throughout numerous modules thanks to the University’s proximity to London, where a critical mass of FinTech companies, regulators and traditional banks are headquartered.

 Taught by an incredible team of subject matter experts, including Professor Bonnie Buchanan who wrote the Turing Institute Report on AI in Financial Services and SWIFT report on FinTech in China versus the West.
 Professor Buchanan has presented seminars and workshops on FinTech and AI at SIBOS, the Bank of England and Bank of Finland.
 She has also testified before the US House of Financial Services on AI and algorithmic bias and appears regularly in the media.
 Professor Buchanan is the co-recipient of a £233,000 UK Innovate grant on AI.

-The Business School also provides you with opportunities to obtain practical skills development through a state-of-the-art Bloomberg trading room on campus.
+Our Business School will also provide you with opportunities to obtain practical skills development through a state-of-the-art Bloomberg trading room.

 Careers and graduate prospects

-With an MSc in FinTech and Policy it is likely you will pursue a career in roles like the following :
+With an MSc in FinTech and Policy it's likely you'll pursue a career in roles like the following: